Castux/SnakeEyes/docs.md

 ### DiceCollection:sort()

-The distribution of the sorted the outcomes of the dice.
+The distribution of the sorted outcomes of the dice.

 ### DiceCollection:drop_highest([n])
 ### DiceCollection:drop_lowest([n])